 Step Activity 1 Drain the fuel tank until it is nearly empty and fill with FAME- free fuel.
 Operate the engine for a few minutes so that only FAME-free fuel is still in the fuel system.
-2 Change the engine oil (see chapter 8.2.4 Change the engine oil, page 61).
-3 Change the fuel filter (see chapter 8.2.11 Changing the fuel fil- ter, page 80).
+2 Change the engine oil and oil filter (see chapter 8.2.5 Changing the engine oil and oil filter, page 72).
+3 Change the fuel filter (see chapter 8.2.10 Changing the fuel fil- ter, page 85).
 4 Let the machine cool down.
 5 Remove the battery in accordance with the Operator's Manual for the machine and store at ambient temperature.
 Comply with the local regulations as well as the regulations of the battery manufacturer for the storage of batteries.
 6 Close and seal all engine openings (air intake openings, air out- let openings and the exhaust gas opening) so that no foreign bodies can enter, but a small amount of air can still be ex- changed.
 This avoids condensation.
 7 After the machine has cooled down, cover it to protect it against dust and store it in a dry and clean place.

-FAME = Fatty Acid Methyl Ester
+\FAME = Fatty Acid Methyl Ester